zachvalenta/jvns.ca/source/projects/index.markdown

 You can see
 [all my OS-hacking related posts](http://jvns.ca/blog/categories/kernel/).

-It's been really fun to learn Rust -- the community is really friendly, and I've been able to contribute back to the documentation.
+It was really fun to learn Rust -- the community is really friendly, and I've been able to contribute back to the documentation.

 [[Source]](http://github.com/jvns/rustboot)